BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_06.md

 !enc(4, ["Surfing", "Fishing"], ["Good"])

+Now that our level cap is Lv.
+45, it is a good time to take on Spirit Keta in the Amethyst Grotto.
+For winning, we get a *Blue Shard*, *Red Shard*, *Green Shard*, *Black Prism*, *Exp.
+Candy L*, and *TM17 Protect*!

+!battle(["Keta",:LEADER_KETA2,0])

 Enter the room at the top, the one shaped like an upside-down V. Around the room you'll find a hidden *Blue Shard, Reverse Candy, Red Shard, Mineral Ball*.
-Here, you'll find Panel 2, which you can activate to advance a side quest for the future.
+Here, you'll find Amethyst Power Supply Panel 2.

 **ZCell 043: Amethyst Cave**